Gap CEO steps down amid slumping sales

 Peck, who joined the company in 2005 and became CEO in 2015, will depart from the company after a brief transition.
 He will also step down from the board.

 Effective immediately, Robert J. Fisher, the company's current non-executive chairman of the board, will serve as president and CEO on an interim basis.
-In addition, the company's board has appointed Bobby Martin, chair of its compensation and management development committee, as lead independent director.
+Fisher is the son of Gap Inc.'s co-founders Donald and Doris F. Fisher.

 "As the board evaluates potential successors, our focus will be on strong leadership candidates with operational excellence to drive greater efficiency, speed and profitability," Fisher said in a statement.